• +971551792927

 Contrast-Free and Low-Contrast Imaging Techniques

-Contrast-free and low-contrast imaging modalities are essential in evaluating transplant candidates and recipients, particularly those at risk for contrast-induced nephropathy or gadolinium-associated complications.
-These techniques allow for accurate anatomical and functional assessment while minimizing renal stress and systemic side effects.
+Contrast-free and low-contrast imaging modalities are crucial in evaluating transplant candidates and recipients, especially those at risk for contrast-induced nephropathy or gadolinium-related complications.
+These techniques provide accurate anatomical and functional assessment while minimizing renal stress and systemic side effects.

 1. Ultrasound